HR’s Guide To A First (And Final) Written Warning

 In cases of serious misconduct or poor performance, for example, where the employee’s actions have, or could, cause serious harm to the business, you don’t always need to issue an employee warning notice or first written warning.

 In this case, dismissing the employee or taking other disciplinary or legal action against them may be appropriate.
 If their action is also against the law they should also be reported to the police.
-You can report fraud and cybercrime to the National Business Crime Centre as well as suspicious online behavior, online hate, or bullying crime.
+You can report fraud and cybercrime to the National Business Crime Centre as well as suspicious online behaviour, online hate, or bullying crime.

 Should You Keep Record of Staff Written Warnings?